HarithaNawarathna/Docdesk/Dockdesk-frontend/docdesk-frontend/README.md

-CareSync - A Medical Application focusing on respiratory diseases
+DocDesk - A Medical Application focusing on respiratory diseases

 Background: